Yeah Buddy!

 Probably the best thing to do here is just be conscious of using your legs and/or low back to initiate the pull.

-Focus on keeping your legs as straight as possible and your back as arched as possible.
+Focus on keeping your legs as straight as possible and your back perpendicular to the floor.

-Once you feel your form start to break down due to fatigue, either stop the set, or continue until you hit your reps, make a note of it, and lower the weight.
+Once you feel your form start to break down due to fatigue, either stop the set, or continue until you hit your reps.
+Then, make a note of it, and lower the weight.

 Going Overboard

-Anyway, in this case “going overboard” simply means making your pulling movements too functional.
+In this case “going overboard” simply means making your pulling movements “too functional.”

-What I mean by that is doing, say, a cable row in a staggered stance to simulate the position you’d be in when you’re in on a leg attack or…
+What I mean by that is doing, say, a cable row in a kneeling staggered stance to simulate the position you’d be in when you’re in on a leg attack.
+Another example is this:

-I used to experiment with these types of pulling exercises because upon first glance, I thought to myself “wow this perfectly simulates the body position when looking to pull in a single leg, finish a takedown, etc.” it must be good!
+I used to experiment with these types of pulling exercises.
+Upon first glance, I thought to myself “wow this perfectly simulates the body position when looking to pull in a single leg, finish a takedown, etc.” It must be good!

-However, after playing around with a couple variations, I found them to be more of a test of core stability as well as a pain in the ass to get into proper position (in the case of the staggered stance rowing variations) if I tried to use any decent amount of weight.
+However, after playing around with a couple variations, I found them to be more of a test of core stability.
+Additionally, some variations were a pain in the ass to get into the proper position if you tried using a decent amount of weight.
+This was the case for the staggered stance rowing variations.

 So while I was stabilizing my core and balancing in the “perfect takedown position,” I didn’t really feel like I was doing a good job of overloading/taxing my pulling muscles.

-Don’t let this stop you from trying them yourself; you may find they are just what you’re looking for.
+Don’t let this stop you from trying them yourself.

-However, based on my experiences with these types of exercises, I’d caution you against using them regularly as I think you’ll find your pulling strength will start to suffer.
+However, based on my experiences with these types of exercises, I’d caution you against using them regularly.
+I think you’ll find that your pulling strength will suffer.

 Conclusion